loganfalzarano/csf/README.md

 # csf
-This is shared repository used by Logan and Tal for collaborating on csf projects
+This is a shared repository used by Logan and Tal for collaborating on csf projects